LGhassen/Deferred/Readme.md

 | Volumetric clouds (and related Scatterer versions) | Fixed individual DLLs [can be downloaded here for v3 and v4](https://drive.google.com/drive/folders/1lkJWJ6qfWLdJt2ZYjTYuOQk3dO7zxMCb?usp=sharing), or full updated downloads are provided on Patreon if you still have access. v1 and v2 appear to be compatible |
 | TUFX | Compatible
 | Shaddy | Renders in forward
-| Kopernicus | Mostly compatible, some planet packs have issues with the terrain shader of the homeworld
+| Kopernicus | Mostly compatible, some planet packs have issues with the terrain shader of the homeworld, or with some of the below-ultra unsupported terrain shaders
 | Waterfall | Compatible
 | FreeIVA | Compatible
 | KerbalVR | Compatible